-While a shift from CapEx to OpEx spending for BCDR can bring about newfound flexibility to many organisations, it also brings about some unpredictability in cloud spending month to month.
+While a shift from CapEx to OpEx spending for BCDR can bring about newfound flexibility to many organizations, it also brings about some unpredictability in cloud spending month to month.
 This can be a challenge for MSPs, as they need to accurately anticipate spending to build healthy margins.

 Countering this unpredictability is one reason we offer Datto Backup for Microsoft Azure.
-A comprehensive BCDR solution made specifically to meet the needs of MSPs, Datto Backup for Microsoft Azure provides predictable pricing model via one flat-rate bill that covers:
+A comprehensive BCDR solution made specifically to meet the needs of MSPs, Datto Backup for Microsoft Azure provides a predictable pricing model via one flat-rate bill that covers:

 - Multi-cloud backups with $0 data egress

 - Virtualization of workloads to the Datto cloud

 Additionally, our offering includes daily backup verification, 24x7 security monitoring and award-winning support at no extra cost.